daedaleanai/exp-bminator2/doc/ddln-bminator2-ICD.md

 | 0x47 | Malformed packet.                                                                                               |
 | 0x80 | Failed CRC test in last received command.
 Other values are reserved for future use.                             |

-For all acknowledgment codes other than 0x00 the Size, Data and CRC fields must be omitted.
+For all acknowledgment codes other than 0x00 the Size and Data fields must be omitted.

 Acknowledgment messages are sent in reply to a command.